Skip to Content

 • We DO NOT accept cheques.

-• We do accept Visa, MasterCard, and Interac (debit), as well as cash.
+• We do accept Visa, MasterCard, Amex, and Interac (debit), as well as cash.

 If you qualify, you may arrange payment through Medicard®.
 This must be done prior to arriving to pick up your pet, so please call the receptionist if there is concern about the total of your bill.
 Medicard® offers a simple and affordable way to finance your veterinary costs.
 For further details, call 1-888-689-9876 or learn more online at the Medicard® website.